Apostille in Canada: 100% Guaranteed Turnkey Document Authentication Services

 • Saskatchewan

-Global Affairs only accepts documents by mail, and processing takes 10 business days, it is free of charge.
+Global Affairs Canada only accepts documents via mail, takes 20 business days and is free of charge.
 It is not possible to visit them in person or expedite the process.

-Alberta accepts documents only by mail, and processing takes 5–7 business days.
-The cost of an apostille for one document is $10.
+Alberta only accepts documents via mail, and processing takes 7–10 working days.
+An apostille for one document costs $25.

-British Columbia accepts documents only by mail, and processing takes 30-45 business days.
-The cost of an apostille for one document is $20.
+British Columbia only accepts documents via mail, and processing takes 4 to 6 weeks.
+An apostille for one document costs $20.

-Ontario accepts documents both by mail and in person, with processing taking 15 business days by mail and approximately one hour in person.
-The cost of an apostille for one notarized document is $16, and for a government-issued document (a birth or a marriage certificate, etc.) is $32.
+Ontario accepts documents via mail and in person, with mail processing requiring 15 business days and in-person processing lasting usually a few hours.
+An apostille costs $16 for a notarized document and $32 for a government-issued document (such as a birth or marriage certificate).

-Quebec only accepts documents by mail, and the document processing time is 10 business days.
-The cost of an apostille for a single document is $65.
-For notarized documents in Quebec, there is also a mandatory intermediate step—verification of the notary's signature at the Chambre des notaires, which takes 20 business days or 72 hours for an additional fee.
-The cost of verifying a notary's signature at the Chambre des notaires is $64 or $175, depending on the speed of processing
+Quebec only accepts documents sent via mail, and the processing time is at least 10 working days.
+An apostille for a single document costs $65.
+In Quebec, notarized documents must additionally go through an obligatory intermediate step: verification of the notary’s or the lawyer’s signature.
+Notary’s signatures are verified at the Notaries’ Chamber (Chambre des notaires), which takes 20 working days or 72 hours for an additional cost.
+Verifying a notary's signature at the Chambre des notaires costs between $64 and $175, depending on the timeliness of processing.
+The lawyer’s signature must be verified by the Bar of Quebec (Barreau du Québec).
+The cost for verifying a lawyer’s signature at the Barreau du Québec is $50 plus tax.

-1. Just a translation of the document.
+1. Simply a translation of the document.

 4

-Document—birth certificate issued in the province of Ontario.
+Document — birth certificate issued in the province of Ontario.

 You send me the original document by Xpresspost courier or bring it in person.